Welcome to today's edition of the Rush 24-7 podcast.

 There has to be a reason why they didn't.

-And maybe, maybe the reason they didn't is because they wanted the perception to be all of conservatism, not just limited to talk radio and callers.
+And maybe, maybe, the reason they didn't is because they wanted the perception to be all of conservatism, not just limited to talk radio and callers.

 That would be my best guess.

-But I look, I'm not quite through here with this business of Obama declaring that his handling of the U.S. economy will be his historic legacy.
+But look, I'm not quite through here with this business of Obama declaring that his handling of the U.S. economy will be his historic legacy.

-Because it means, if he's doing that, doing it publicly, it means the public now views his handling of every other issue as so terrible that he has to turn to the economy as his historic legacy, the thing to hand uh hang his head on.
+Because it means, if he's doing that, doing it publicly, it means the public now views his handling of every other issue as so terrible that he has to turn to the economy as his historic legacy, the thing to hang his head on.

 But I have a story here in the Washington Post that dovetails with this.